-- Risk Management: The concept of risk management is central to the discussion of this conceptual framework, and in the ongoing conversations.
+- Basin Roundtable Outreach: IBCC members will play a critical role in communicating about discussion items and updates contained in the IBCC Conceptual Agreement with their basin roundtables and constituents.
+IBCC members will also be responsible for bringing back feedback for discussion and integration into future drafts of the IBCC Conceptual Agreement. - Risk Management: The concept of risk management is central to the discussion of this conceptual framework and in the ongoing conversations.
 Though not specifically designated as such, many elements proposed in the seven points will serve as risk management tools.
 As the documentation and dialogue continue, clarification should be made regarding which elements are advancing the concept of risk management.
-For example, the triggers concept in Point #3 and the "insurance policy" for existing uses of Point #4 are strategies by which the risk of compact and other interstate related issues associated with a new transmountain diversion may be managed.
-This will also help reduce the risk that agriculture statewide will have to bear the full brunt of meeting a future water supply shortfall. - TMD Triggers Memo: This action item is an ongoing product of CWCB staff, as requested by the IBCC.
-The memo will address potential options available for triggers, as described in Summary Point #3.
-As explained in this Summary Point, these triggers only pertain to operation of a new TMD within the state of Colorado, and are separate from any discussion of triggers at the interstate level. - Contingency Planning Updates: This concern was raised by IBCC members, regarding the ongoing contingency planning process occurring at the interstate level.
-This process, as described in Point #4, is obviously of great importance and concern to the entire state.
-IBCC members requested that updates on the process be provided or presented to basin roundtables, to encourage greater understanding of the need and methods by which this planning is proceeding. - Review of Previous Streamflow Analyses: The IBCC requested that a new study or review of previous analyses of streamflow in the Colorado River Basin be considered.
-Specifically, this work would utilize the Colorado Decision Support System, or existing modeling under that system to summarize estimates of natural flow, depletions, and pre-Compact depletions for each river in the Colorado River Basin.
+For example, the triggers concept in Item 3 and the "insurance policy" for existing uses of Item 4 are strategies by which the risk of Compact and other interstate related issues associated with a new TMD may be managed.
+This will also help reduce the risk that agriculture statewide will have to bear the full brunt of meeting a future water supply shortfall. - East Slope Incentives: Incentives should be presented to East Slope entities in return for compliance with identified triggers.
+Further discussion is needed by the IBCC to determine what these incentives might include. - TMD Triggers Memo: This action item will be an ongoing product of CWCB staff, as requested by the IBCC.
+The memo will address potential options available for triggers, as described in Item 3.
+These triggers only pertain to operation of a new TMD within the state of Colorado and are separate from any discussion of triggers at the interstate level. - Contingency Planning Updates: A concern was raised by IBCC members regarding the ongoing contingency planning process occurring at the interstate level.
+This process, as described in Item 4, is obviously of great importance and concern to the entire state.
+IBCC members requested that updates on the process be provided or presented to basin roundtables to encourage greater understanding of the need and methods by which this planning is proceeding. - Review of Previous Streamflow Analyses: The IBCC requested that a new study or review of previous analyses of streamflow in the Colorado River Basin be considered.
+Specifically, this work would utilize the Colorado Decision Support System or existing modeling under that system to summarize estimates of natural flow, depletions, and pre-Compact depletions for each river in the Colorado River Basin.
 This work would conceivably better inform several different topics within the seven points.